 There are quite a few reasons why it’s compelling to use Wayk Now.
 For one, it’s free, portable, lightweight, and cross-platform support for Windows, Mac, and Linux.
 On top of that, it also has nice features like clipboard sharing and file transfer with unlimited file size.
 But what really stands out is the security feature that they implemented in this product.
 It uses strong TLS 1.2 encryption with certificate validation used to secure all communications.

 Overall, Wayk Now does the remote control job pretty well.
-If you are looking for a remote control tool for your internal LAN network, give it a try.
+If you are looking for a remote control tool for your internal or remote support, give it a try.
 You may be surprised by how easy and secure it is.
-It’s still in public beta stage, so share the ideas or bugs that need to be fixed in the Wayk Now Forum.